wavemotion-dave/SugarDS/readme.md

 similar digitizied effects, you should set the **Sound Driver** to 'WAVE DIRECT'.
 This is a bit more taxing on the emulator but it will render speech and other digitized effects quite well.

-Of primary importance to gameplay are these two: **R52 vSync** and **CPU Adjust**.

-Normally you shouldn't touch either adjustment... unless the game is not running correctly.
-In that case, try the following:

-* If the game is running slower than on real hardware (e.g. Dizzy III which slows down when you move) then adjust the R52 vSync to 'Forgiving'.
-* If the game has minor graphical glitches - say a stray line (e.g. Sword of Ianna on screen transitions) then try a CPU Adjust of -1 or -2 at most.

-Because the emulator is doing line-based (vs cycle-based) emulation, the accuracy is only to that of a scanline and sometimes these small tweaks are necessary to get games running as close as possible to real hardware.
+Because the emulator is doing line-based (vs cycle-based) emulation, the accuracy is only to that of a scanline and sometimes small tweaks are necessary to get games running as close as possible to real hardware.

-A number of commercial games will be auto-recognized and will have some tweaks automatically selected so they run as close to perfect as I can get them.

-One option that can be handy for certian ladder or maze games is the D-Pad "Slide-n-Glide" which was designed originally for my ZX Spectrum emulator and specifically for Chuckie Egg.
+One option that can be handy for certain ladder or maze games is the D-Pad "Slide-n-Glide" which was designed originally for my ZX Spectrum emulator and specifically for Chuckie Egg.
 Sometimes with climbing/maze games it's hard to make the exact turn onto a ladder.
 With 'Slide-n-Glide', the controls will be more forgiving by continuing to move in the Left/Right or Up/Down direction for a few more frames while another direction is pressed.
 This makes it much (much!) easier to navigate onto and off of ladders in games like Chuckie Egg...
 Maze Games (pacman, etc) also benefit.